 - Understanding of accounting principles and the ability to develop and review reconciliations of revenue calculations.

 How to Become a Tax Analyst?

 A bachelor’s degree in the field of accounting is necessary.
-Certifications such as a CA (Chartered Accountant), CPA (Certified Public Accountant) is necessary along with work experience for career development.
+Certifications such as a CA (Chartered Accountant), and CPA (Certified Public Accountant) is necessary along with work experience for career development.
 A master’s degree is not a necessity however, it is preferred by several employers across several firms!

-Many of the firms and individuals today hire asset management professionals to manage, evaluate and grow the owned, leased or sub-leased assets.
+Many firms and individuals today hire asset management professionals to manage, evaluate and grow the owned, leased or sub-leased assets.
 Assets can range from physical real estate properties to intellectual property that of patents or goodwill.
 The major responsibilities include: